 In Search of Christian Origins: Lectures on the History of Early Christianity

-Run time 7 hours (or 419 minutes)
+Run time: 7 hours

 Taught by the engaging and dynamic James H. Charlesworth of Princeton Theological Seminary, these ten thought-provoking lectures, created especially for readers of Biblical Archaeology Review, focus on two key questions for the study of Early Christianity:

 How did the Palestinian Jesus Movement develop within the vibrant but highly factionalized world of Second Temple Judaism?

 And how did this once-obscure and insignificant sect evolve into a movement that was able not only to expand far beyond its Jewish roots, but also to become the dominant religion of the Roman Empire under Constantine the Great?

 In Search of Christian Origins presents a thorough overview of the history of Early Christianity from its beginnings as an obscure Jewish sect in first-century C.E.
 Israel-Palestine to its dramatic ascension as the religion of the Roman Empire in the fourth century.